-"Those with power are frequently least aware of-or least willing to acknowledge-its existence.
-Those with less power are often most aware of its existence."
+"Those with power are frequently least aware of-or least willing to acknowledge-its existence."

 - Dr Benedicta-Egbo, University of Windsor

 The Canadian Centre for Diversity and Inclusion has created a toolkit to help educators explore their power and privilege.
 It includes key questions and classroom scenarios, to start your diversity and inclusion journey.